GuilhermeIsNotUnix/GuilhermeIsNotUnix/README.md

 <br>

+🍃 I’m the author of [Gimulator](https://github.com/GuilhermeIsNotUnix/Gimulator), a simple simulator made in Python that estimates the value of gravitational acceleration from a known height and a previously performed average experimental time.<br>

 🃏 I’m also the author of [Gambit](https://github.com/GuilhermeIsNotUnix/Gambit), the shutdown scheduler utility software for Windows, made in Go with Fyne GUI toolkit.<br>

 ❓ Ask me about anything related to Linux, Physics, Security, Numerical Simulations and especially the Go and Python programming languages!
 Those are the things I love.<br>